Story

 Knox, K. Landscapes and Aboriginal material culture photographs, in B. Cameron A History of the Blue Labyrinth.
 Author.

-Stockton, E. and Knox, K. Sacred Ground, in E. Stockton (ed) This Tortuous Ridge: Linden to Lawson.
+Stockton, E. and Knox, K. Sacred Ground, in E. Stockton (ed) This Tortuous Ridge.
 BMERT.

 2013

-Knox, K. Landscape photographs, in M. Keats et al Gardens of Stone series of books.
+Knox, K. Landscape photographs, in M. Keats et al Gardens of Stone.
 Keats Holdings.